• Skip to main content

 YouTube Video

 The single-arm dumbbell row is a great unilateral exercise for creating balanced strength and mass through your biceps and back on both the left and right sides of your body.
-In addition to this, the supported position of this exercise allows you to capitalize on heavy weight.
+In addition to this, the supported position of this exercise allows you to capitalize on using a heavy weight.

 Equipment needed: Flat bench, dumbbell